Denhonator/KHPCSpeedrunTools/README.md

 ## Load removers
 Add scriptable auto splitter into your Livesplit layout, and select the .asl file for your game.
 Make sure you have a timer that shows game time.
 Some games do not support load removers, check your game and if it is not supported but you still want to make sure you have a timer that also shows real time for run validity.

+## Join the Action
+The speedrunning community for the series has a discord where these scripts, casual play and more are discussed, join us [here](https://discord.gg/BYtRzqdC)